MicrosoftDocs/learn/learn-pr/data-ai-cert/import-data-into-asdw-with-polybase/includes/5-upload-text-data.md

 PolyBase can read data from several file formats and data sources.
-Before you upload your data into Azure SQL Data Warehouse, you must prepare the source data into an acceptable format for PolyBase.
+Before you upload your data into Azure Synapse Analytics, you must prepare the source data into an acceptable format for PolyBase.
 These formats include:

 - Comma-delimited text files (UTF-8 and UTF-16).
 - Hadoop file formats, such as RC files, Optimized Row Columnar (ORC) files, and Parquet files.